nutanixdev/nkp-quickstart/README.md

 **Steps:**

-1. Navigate to your cloned repository and make the script executable:
+1. Navigate to your cloned repository and run the script to begin:
     ```shell
     cd nkp-quickstart
-    chmod +x nkpDeploy.sh
-    ```

-2. Run the script:
-    ```shell
     ./nkpDeploy.sh
     ```

-3. The script will verify prerequisites and then prompt for the following information:
+2. The script will verify prerequisites and then prompt for the following information:

     | Parameter | Description | Example |
     |-----------|-------------|---------|